DHTMLX/docs-todolist/docs/guides/mcp-server.md

 How do I select several tasks and mark them all as complete at once in DHTMLX To Do List?
 ~~~
 ~~~
-How do I use eachSelected() to delete all currently selected tasks?
+How do I delete all currently selected tasks at once?
 Use the docs.
 ~~~

 **Server integration**

 ~~~
-How do I connect RestDataProvider to my Node.js backend and load tasks on initialization?
+How do I connect DHTMLX To Do List to my Node.js backend and load tasks on initialization?
 ~~~
 ~~~
-How do I set up the multiuser mode with RemoteEvents so task changes sync across clients in real time?
+How do I set up multiuser mode so task changes sync across clients in real time?
 ~~~

 ## Making To Do List prompts more precise